Food Safety Tips for College Students

 Use a food thermometer.
 Raw meat, poultry, and egg products need to be cooked thoroughly.
 Use a food thermometer to ensure foods have reached a high enough temperature to kill any harmful bacteria that might be present.

 And lastly, refrigerate everything promptly.
-Don’t leave pizza on the counter planning to come back later and put it away, because you could easily get distracted and hours later discover that it is still sitting out.
+Don’t leave that pizza on the counter with the plan to come back later and put it away, because you could easily get distracted and hours later discover that it is still sitting out.

 County Extension Agent - FCS